Unfortunately, according to statistics, many marketers fail miserably in generating leads with Google search ads.

 The Main Reasons Why Many Fail in Using Google Ads for Real Estate

-Now, before we dig deeper into how you can generate real estate leads with the different campaign types of Google Ads, let me first show you why many fail.
+Before we dig deeper into how you can generate real estate leads with the different campaign types of Google Ads, let me first show you why many fail.

 By knowing that, you can avoid these mistakes from the beginning and increase your chances of success.